popojargo/pouchdb-dump-select/README.md

 You can access the full documentation [here](https://popojargo.github.io/pouchdb-dump-select/docs/index.html).

-So first of all, you  need to require the actual library :
+So first of all, you  need to require the library :
 ```
 var PDS = require("pouchdb-dump-select");
 ```